Ravitejayamala2002/Clickit-Grocery-Dashboard/README.md

 ## Business Problem
-The primary business problem being addressed is understanding the factors that influence sales performance, customer behavior, and product profitability for Blinkit.
+The primary business problem being addressed is understanding the factors that influence sales performance, customer behavior, and product profitability for Clickit.
 The goal is to:

 Identify key sales trends and patterns.